MediaComem/comem-devmobil/subjects/angular-standalone/README.md

 }
 ```

-As you can see by the use of the `<>`, we also specified that the [`HttpClient`][angular-docs-http-client]'s `get` method is supposed to receive data matching the `JokeResponse` model after the call completes.
+> Using generics, we also specified that the [`HttpClient`][angular-docs-http-client]'s `get` method is supposed to receive data matching the `JokeResponse` model after the call completes.
 This helps TypeScript understand our code better.

 But we're still left with one problem: we need an Observable of `Joke` objects, and have one of `JokeResponse` objects instead:

 ```
-ERROR in src/app/services/joke.service.ts(15,5): error TS2322:
+ERROR in src/app/jokes/joke.service.ts(15,5): error TS2322:
   Type 'Observable<JokeResponse>' is not assignable to type 'Observable<Joke>'.
   Type 'JokeResponse' is not assignable to type 'Joke'.
   Property 'text' is missing in type 'JokeResponse'.